vitessio/website/content/en/docs/16.0/get-started/local.md

 ## Install Vitess

-Download the [latest binary release](https://github.com/vitessio/vitess/releases) for Vitess on Linux.
+Download the [latest binary release](https://github.com/vitessio/vitess/releases) for Vitess on Linux, note that only Ubuntu is fully supported, for another OS please [build Vitess by yourself](/docs/contributing) or use the Docker images.
 For example with Vitess 15:

 **Notes:**